 The Hyatt Foundation Appoints New Jury Members for The Pritzker Architecture Prize

-Chicago, IL (September 6, 2017) - The Pritzker Architecture Prize appoints two new jurors, architect and 2012 Laureate Wang Shu and André Aranha Corrêa do Lago, as the newest members of the distinguished Pritzker Prize Jury.
-The upcoming 2018 edition of the Pritzker Prize marks the 40th anniversary of the accolade, which has come to be known internationally as architecture’s highest honor.
+Chicago, IL (September 17, 2019) - The Pritzker Architecture Prize appoints Barry Bergdoll and Deborah Berke as the newest members of the Pritzker Prize Jury.
+The 2020 edition of the Pritzker Prize marks the 42nd anniversary of the accolade, which is known internationally as architecture’s highest honor.

 “The jury is pleased indeed to add two new members, Deborah Berke and Barry Bergdoll,” comments Stephen Breyer, Chair of the Pritzker Prize Jury.
 “Together they bring to the jury experience in architectural practice, education, and history.
 Their presence will help us keep abreast of both historical and contemporary challenges that architecture is facing.
 Their broad knowledge of the field and their experienced judgment will prove invaluable.”